iamjoel/english-learn/progress/dudu/docs/sentence.md

 ## Hello|Hi
 Hello, I'm Dudu.
 What's your name?

+## See you next time
+See you next time.

 ## What is it?
 It's ...
 What is it?
 It's a car.